 - Time Out – this is a no-brainer for last minute deals to pretty much anything.

 - Shakespeare’s Globe – £5 groundling tickets?
 Done.
-Just make sure you find a spot against the stage because standing in the sun for three hours gets old fast.
+Just make sure you find a spot against the stage because standing in the sun for three hours gets old real fast.

 I’ve never used the ticket stands in Leicester Square, so I can’t vouch for any of them, but always check the prices online before you use any of the stalls.
 Also if all else fails try the box office or returns line at a sold out show for last minute tickets.